kaga/kaga.github.io/_posts/2021-02-25-Test-Driven-Development-Part-2.markdown

 }
 ```

 When in doubt on the exact behavior on certain inputs and outputs.
-It is a good opportunity here to involve customer and get clarification.
+It is a good opportunity here to involve customer to get clarifications.
+It is not surprising to discover more requirements at this stage, but that's another topic for anther day.

 It is also a good opportunity to review the choice of method name, input and output types.
 I found myself less attached to the code and tend to make more modifications.